-- The introduction of serious youth offender legislation and new category A and B offences in 201891 - Harsh criminogenic conditions in youth custody (as opposed to rehabilitative) including rolling lockdowns due to staff shortages

-- Non-adherence to the presumption in favour of summons contained in s345 of the Children, Youth and Families Act 2005 (Vic) (CYFA) - for cautions
+- The introduction of serious youth offender legislation and new category A and B offences in 201891 - Relentless, sensational and at times inaccurate media reporting - Harsh criminogenic conditions in youth custody (as opposed to rehabilitative) including rolling lockdowns due to staff shortages - Transfer of children to adult custody - Lack of awareness/consistency in police bail decision-making discretion at station level - Non-adherence to the presumption in favour of summons contained in s345 of the Children Youth and Families Act 2005 (CYFA) - Need for prosecution consent to diversion and police consent for cautions - Lack of respect for the presumption of doli incapax92 - Criminalisation of under 14 year olds - The introduction of strict bails laws in 2013, 2017 and 2018. - Erosion of the "dual track" system which enables a young person aged 18-21 at the time of their sentence to be detained in a Youth Justice custodial centre, as opposed to adult prison, if assessed as suitable.